-If the complainee or complainant is unhappy with the decision of the complaints committee, he/she has the right to appeal the decision to the Appeals Committee (see Appendix 2).
-Any appeal should be made in writing within 7 days of the decision of the complaints committee.
+If the complainee or complainant is unhappy with the decision of the Complaints Committee, he/she has the right to appeal the decision to the Appeals Committee (see Appendix 2).
+Any appeal should be made in writing within 5 days of the decision of the Complaints Committee and sent to chair@glos-ha.org.uk.

-The appeals committee has the power to confirm, set aside or change any action imposed by the disciplinary committee.
+The Appeals Committee has the power to confirm, set aside or change any action imposed by the Complaints Committee.